readable111/Crop-Hero/MPM/mpm.md

 #### Background <a name="todo_background"></a>
 *Author: McKenna*

 The purpose of the To-Do page is for the user to keep track of tasks that need to be accomplished around their farming/planting environment.
 The user is able to assign things such as farmer, task type, crop type, icons, and more to the task entry for easy tracking and filtering.
+The To-Do page is a secondary page that can be accessed when the user selects the Notebook page from the bottom navigation bar and then toggles to the To-Do page by selecting the corresponding green oval at the top left of the screen.
+At the top of the screen, two green ovals are displayed that allow the user to swap between the To-Do page and the Notebook page.
+Within the To-Do page, the user is given filters displayed along the top underneath the page toggles to allow for filtering entries made by the user for better a better viewing experience.
+All other interactions are initiated with the speed dial located at the bottom right that allows the user to add an entry.
+The speed dial is further used on a long press of an entry that allows the user to edit, delete, mark complete, or export the long pressed entry.

 #### General Trouble Shooting <a name="todo_troubleshooting"></a>
 *Author: McKenna*